Realasylbek4/allora-offchain-node/README.md

 - `retryDelay`: For all other errors that need retry delays.

+### Smart Window Detection

+The node will automatically detect the submission window length for each topic on each actor type.
+This can be configured by the following settings in the config.json:
+* `blockDurationEstimated`: Estimated network block time in seconds.
+Minimum is 1.
+* `windowCorrectionFactor`: Correction factor to fine-tune the submission window length.
+Higher values optimize the number of calls for window checking.
+Minimum is 0.5.

 ## Configuration examples

 A complete example is provided in `config.example.json`.